x07x08/TF2-Dodgeball-Modified/Print messages/README.md

-This plugin can be used to print messages and replace the client indexes given by the main dodgeball plugin.
+This subplugin can be used to print messages and replace the client indexes given by the main dodgeball plugin.

 To replace an index, surround it in a pair of `"##"` (without quotes).

 [Example : `##@dead##`]

-Colors are supported too (uses `morecolors.inc` to compile).
+Colors are supported too (uses [`morecolors.inc`](https://github.com/DoctorMcKay/sourcemod-plugins/blob/master/scripting/include/morecolors.inc) to compile).

 [Example : `{steelblue}##@dead##{default}`]